System For Cross Domain Identity Management (SCIM)

 - 23 Oct, 2017

-Keeping aside the case of System for cross domain Identity Management (SCIM), traditional identity provisioning in cloud-based environments is similar to the diagram illustrated below with multiple redundant integration efforts from Enterprise Cloud Subscriber (ECS) to Cloud Service Providers (CSP).
+Keeping aside the case of System for cross domain Identity Management (SCIM), traditional identity provisioning in cloud-based environments is similar to the diagram illustrated below (Figure 1) with multiple redundant integration efforts from the Enterprise Cloud Subscriber (ECS) to Cloud Service Providers (CSP).

 In spite of the fact that this process works, maintenance of multiple connectors with added complexity and cost can be a nightmare.
-The simple solution for mitigating such scenarios is a simple open protocol that everyone agrees on which emphasises the need for a system for cross-domain identity management for the identity provisioning.
+The simple solution for mitigating such scenarios is a simple open protocol that everyone agrees on which emphasizes the need for a system for cross-domain identity management for the identity provisioning.
 This is illustrated in Figure 2.

 According to Request for Comments (RFC) 7642, the Internet Engineering Task Force (IETF) explains the need for SCIM as: The SCIM specification is designed to manage user identity in cloud-based applications and services in a standardized way to enable interoperability, security, and scalability.

 SCIM is mainly used for managing identities and user accounts (user management) in cloud-based identity management systems.
 SCIM applies a standardized protocol across multiple user data sources.
 SCIM supports a fast, cheap, and an easy way to handle user operations on user identities between different identity domains.

 The objects such as user object (user provisioning) and group object can be exchanged via SCIM.
 Managing identity data and automating the exchange of user identity data across apps and different identity domains for user provisioning are some of the main purposes of SCIM.